spacelift-io/user-documentation/docs/faq/README.md

 If your policy is attached to your stack/module and you still do not see the expected behavior from that policy, you should make sure that [sampling is enabled](../concepts/policy/README.md#sampling-policy-inputs) for that policy, and then review the recorded samples in the [Policy Workbench](../concepts/policy/README.md#policy-workbench-in-practice).
 That should give you valuable insight.

+If you do not see any sampled events despite sampling being enabled and having performed events that should have triggered events, make sure that the appropriate type was selected when the policy was created.

 ### I do not see some samples for my Login policy

 Login policies are not evaluated for account creators and SSO admins who always get admin access to their respective Spacelift accounts.
 This is to avoid a situation where a bad Login policy locks out everyone from the account.